RenszCamacho/article-preview-component/README.md

 # Article Preview Component

 - This is a Frontend Mentor Challenge, newbie-level.
 A cool challenge that I've really enjoyed it.
 Using Css Flex-box and some Css animation.
-Pure HTML, CSS.
+Pure HTML, CSS and Js.

 ### Clone the repository